Lab 3: Convolution

 First, let's prepare the output image.

 In filterutils::convolve2D(), initialize a result RGBA vector to store your output image.
-This vector should have the same size as your input image, which is is stored in data.
+This vector should have the same size as your input image, which is stored in data.

 Later, in order to perform our element-wise multiplication, we'll need to iterate through the kernel.
 So, let's also determine the kernel's dimensions.